 The first phase of development is to be the northeast portion of the Secondary Plan Area.
 The extent of the phase is based on the limits of the area that can be serviced by gravity and the capacity of the Union Street pumping station.
-The area of the first phase could be expanded based on the capacity of the pumping station.
+The area of the first phase could be expanded based on the capacity of the pumping station and types of units proposed in the first phase.